EPHESIANS 2 GOSPEL PROJECT: DOES THE ATONEMENT SPEAK TO COLLECTIVE IDENTITY CONFLICT?

 JOIN OUR CONVERSATION!

 We invite you to join the conversation on Ephesians 2—and other gospel-driven topics.
 Would you like to submit an article or paper you’ve authored?
 Or share a comment?
 Please do so by filling out this form.
-You may also write directly to Werner Mischke at werner@mission1.org.
+You may also write directly to Werner Mischke at [email protected].

 Thank you.